San Lorenzo (restaurant): History and operations

-In 1971 a sister branch was opened in Wimbledon in south west London called San Lorenzo Fuoriporta.
+In 1971, a sister branch was opened in Wimbledon in south west London called San Lorenzo Fuoriporta.

 Notable patrons

 A 2003 profile described San Lorenzo as "London's celebrity canteen" with "Rock legends and movie stars, playboys and supermodels, sporting heroes and royals".

-The Genoese Consul, Count Paolo Valfre' di Bonzo bought actress Sophia Loren to dine in 1963 while she was filming in London.
+The Genoese Consul, Count Paolo Valfre' di Bonzo brought actress Sophia Loren to dine in 1963 while she was filming in London.
 Loren also visited San Lorenzo while making her 1967 film A Countess from Hong Kong.
-She dined with 12 men seated on a long table and the ensuing publicity made the restaurants reputation.
+She dined with twelve men seated on a long table and the ensuing publicity made the restaurant's reputation.

 Quentin Crewe claimed to have seen the Italian ambassador to the Court of St James's at the restaurant in the mid 1960s.
 Mara Berni recalled the ambassador as regularly visiting with his mistress as well with his wife and six children.
 On one occasion, his mistress's false eyelashes fell into her soup, which she promptly ate.

-Peter Sellers and Britt Ekland were early celebrity patrons of San Lorenzo and bought Princess Margaret and Lord Snowdon to dine there.
+Peter Sellers and Britt Ekland were early celebrity patrons of San Lorenzo and brought Princess Margaret and Lord Snowdon to dine there.
 The model Jill Kennington recalled seeing Michelangelo Antonioni in the restaurant as he was preparing to make Blowup.
 Lorenzo Berni believed that the cinematic styles of the Italian film directors who ate at San Lorenzo were reflected in their eating habits.
 Berni described Antonioni who made "very complicated films" as eating "little complicated food ...chopped up small"; Federico Fellini whose films were "big and lucious and strong" would have pasta and a T-bone steak, Francesco Rosi who was "very much of the left ... looked at his food as if he didn't care" and Luchino Visconti "the perfectionist" would always have an "aperitif, then starter, first course, second course, sweet coffee, liqueur ... all perfectly organised like his films".

 San Lorenzo was also favoured by the Italian football managers Luca Vialli and Fabio Capello.
 Twiggy celebrated her 21st birthday at the restaurant.
 The tennis player Boris Becker would always order tagliata di manzo (rare sliced fillet with rocket and mashed potatoes) the evening before his Wimbledon Championships finals matches.
 Gianluca Vialli asked Lorenzo Berni why there was a pasta dish dedicated to Toto Schillaci, to which Berni said that if he scored against Manchester United he would name one for him, and he subsequently did, creating Penne alia Vialli.
 A "random Monday night" in 2003 saw the restaurant host Matthew and Tamara Mellon, Jonathan Aitken, Prince Nikolaos of Greece and Denmark.

 The Rolling Stones dined at San Lorenzo after their The Stones in the Park concert in 1969.
 The band also once rang the doorbell of the restaurant demanding food at 3am following a recording session.
 Roberto Calvi ate his last meal at San Lorenzo before his murder 17 June 1982.

 An October 1988 lunchtime saw businessman Gordon White at a corner table "surrounded by pretty girls", Bruce Oldfield, Michael Roberts and Manolo Blahnik dined together with Rifat Ozbek and the fashion designer Nadia la Valle of Spaghetti.